CiscoTestAutomation/genie/docs/blitz/design/design.rst

 <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers>`_.
 The parsers return structured data in a dictionary format.
 It allows to verify if certain key have an expected output, where `execute` verify that it is somewhere in the output, irrelevant of the structure.
 You can use the keywords `include` and `exclude` to *query* the output of your parser.
 You can learn, how to use `include/exclude` keywords in a parse action by reading through this `section
-<#querying-actions-output>`__.
+<#verifying-actions-output>`__.

 .. code-block:: YAML